Items: 0 Price: £0

 Previous 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 Next Page 3 of 24

-A French Model ‘1831’ Infantry or Bandsman sword and scabbard maker marked ‘Talabot F.S Paris’ .
+A French Model ‘1831’ Infantry or Bandsman sword and scabbard maker marked ‘Talabot F.S Paris’.
 The French M1831 Foot Artillery Sword was patterned after the Roman Gladius doubled edged weapon manufactured by Talabot of Paris.
 The French M1831 Sword was indirectly used as a model for the US Army's M1832 Foot Artillery Sword and the US Navy's M1841 Ames Naval Cutlass.
-The French soldiers used to call this sword a "coupe chou" which translates to cabbage cutter for its practical uses.
+The French soldiers used to call this sword a "coupe Chou" which translates to cabbage cutter for its practical uses.
 The cruciform hilt is of solid brass with circumferential grooves to help grip in combat, the cross guard terminates with finials of concentric circles.
 The handle has decreasing circles below an extended pommel.
 The 47cm blade is showing signs of age-related wear, the sword is 62cm overall.
-The scabbard is thick leather * the stitching is loose to the rear, it has a brass chape with inspection marks, and a brass throat.
+The scabbard is thick leather and has an illegible makers mark in the leather; it has a brass chape with an inspection mark, and brass throat.
 See page 190 of ‘Withers World of Swords.
 The price includes UK postage.
-ED 2365.
+ED 2366.
 (Bucket)

 £375.00